realmrhigh/plusOneMPC/README.txt

 Manage all samples loaded into the current project

-Assign samples from Pool to Pads/Keygroups
+Assign samples from Pool to Virtual Pads/Keygroups

-Disk Streaming: Stream samples from disk or load fully into memory
+Disk Streaming: Stream samples from storage or load fully into memory

 Exporting: